Creating a Professional Resume

 List your most recent degree or expected degree first.
 Provide the name of the institution, the location of the institution, the degree, academic emphasis, and the date of graduation or expected graduation.
 You may wish to include your GPA, educational honors, minors, or other distinguishing characteristics in this section.

 Just as with your educational information, begin with your most recent job first.
-List the name of your employer and provide job title and a description of your job related activities.
+List the name of your employer and provide a job title and a description of your job related activities.
 Describe your position using active verbs that best describe the nature of the activities of your job, using either past or present tenses for previous or current job positions.
 You may want to list any accomplishments or projects that emphasize the aspects of your past jobs which may be appealing to a new employer.

 This section is optional and can include a multitude of information, including awards and honors, hobbies, life experiences, and/or specific skills.
 Do not repeat aforementioned information.
 You could also include information on your typing proficiency, knowledge of computer programs, and foreign language proficiency.